Localized deformation for initial data sets with the dominant energy condition: Introduction

 For non-vacuum initial data sets, there is a serious technical detail in deforming to the strict inequality from a weak inequality.
 Essentially, the deformation does not seem to follow directly from local surjectivity of the constraint map, as we now discuss.
-Suppose the constraint map $\Phi$ is surjective at $(g, \pi)$.
-Given $(\psi, V)$, suppose one solves for $(h, w)$ to achieve $\Phi(g+h, \pi+w) = \Phi(g, \pi) + (2\psi, V)$.
-That is, the mass and current densities of the deformed initial data set $(\bar{g}, \bar{\pi}) := (g+h, \pi+w)$ are $\bar{\mu} = \mu+\psi$ and $\bar{J} = J +V$.
+(Please refer Section~\ref{sec:prelim} for the relevant definitions.)
+Suppose the constraint map $\Phi$ is locally surjective at an initial data set $(g, \pi)$.
+Given $(\psi, V)$ (sufficiently small), suppose one solves for a small deformation $(h, w)$ to achieve $\Phi(g+h, \pi+w) = \Phi(g, \pi) + (2\psi, V)$.
+That is, the mass and current densities of the deformed initial data set $(\bar{g}, \bar{\pi}) = (g+h, \pi+w)$ are $\bar{\mu} = \mu+\psi$ and $\bar{J} = J +V$.
 The norm of $\bar{J}$ is taken with respect to the deformed metric, and